Events & Activities

 The Art of Watercolor: Beginner Series with Hope Jordan

-In this four-session introductory watercolor class, students will learn the foundations of watercolor painting, including brush control, color mixing, washes, layering, and simple composition.
+In this five-session introductory watercolor class, students will learn the foundations of watercolor painting, including brush control, color mixing, washes, layering, and simple composition.
 Designed for beginners, the class emphasizes hands-on practice and exploration of techniques that build confidence with this expressive medium.
 By the end of the class, students will have created a series of small studies and a final piece that reflects their growing skills and personal style.

-Registration cost: $75 (plus the cost of materials)
+Registration cost: $95 (plus the cost of materials)

 Students are responsible for purchasing and bringing their own materials each week.
 Click HERE for the supply list.
+Location: WRAC 103

 Hope Jordan, born in Argentina and raised between England and the United States, brings a global perspective to her art and teaching.
 Descending from a family of artists, her creativity has always been nurtured by a love of cultures, languages, and diverse forms of expression.